mbellabah/mbellabah.github.io/_posts/2020-01-21-sierraleone-and-her-manufactures.md

 ---

 [^1]: I don't know what I meant by this.
-[^2]: Not sure if I still agree that this is ~easy~, but I definetly still thinks it doable for Sierra Leone to rid itself of debt.
+[^2]: Not sure if I still agree that this is ~easy~, but I definitely still think it's doable for Sierra Leone to rid itself of debt.
 [^3]: Oof, this is some pretty shady thinking on my part, and I think this was a very poor choice of words.